Andrettin/Wyrmsun/readme.txt

 * Buildings
 - The Gold Mine now uses the rail gold mine graphics after Engineering is researched.
+- Fixed a bug which could occur if a building was under construction while its unit type changed to another (for example, due to a civilization change).

 * Deities
 - Added the Heimdall, Hel and Tyr minor deities (icons by Jinn).